Texas Landlord-Tenant Law

 Required Texas Rental Agreement Disclosures

-There are two required lease disclosures in Texas:
+There are three required lease disclosures in Texas:

 Owner or Agent Identity: The landlord is responsible for disclosing, either in the lease or some other writing, the name and address(s) of the property owner.
 If there is another entity that is primarily responsible for maintenance or upkeep of the property, their contact information (name and street address) should also be included in the lease or in a separate writing.